MicrosoftDocs/office-365-management-api/office-365-management-api/get-started-with-office-365-management-apis.md

    > [!NOTE]
    > The [KeyCredentials](https://msdn.microsoft.com/library/azure/ad/graph/api/entity-and-complex-type-reference#KeyCredentialType) property is a collection, making it possible to upload multiple X.509 certificates for rollover scenarios or delete certificates for compromise scenarios.

-9. Save your changes and upload the updated manifest by clicking **Manage manifest** in the command bar, selecting **Upload manifest**, browsing to your updated manifest file, and then selecting it.
+9. Save your changes and upload the updated manifest by choosing **Manage manifest** in the command bar, choosing **Upload manifest**, browsing to your updated manifest file, and then selecting it.

 ### Specify the permissions your app requires to access the Office 365 Management APIs